Frequently Asked Questions

 What is Malware?

 Malware is one of the most common threats to businesses and the public, it can cause devastation if it successfully infects and spreads through a computer network.
-Malware is a computer program which is purpose-built to damage infrastructure, spy on users, steal sensitive information or lock users out of their data and how people to ransom.
+Malware is a computer program that is purpose-built to damage infrastructure, spy on users, steal sensitive information or lock users out of their data and how people to ransom.

 What does DDoS stand for?